Ours is a data-driven world

 With a lucrative future, how do know if becoming a BI analyst is right for you?
 To succeed, you need to be comfortable in two seemingly different worlds: business strategy and computer science.
 On the one hand, you benefit from being able to understand the mindset of a business executive.
 On the other, you need to know how to use specific programming languages and tools, as well as have the precision required to work with data detail.
 It’s a good bet it’s up to your alley if you are good at analytical thinking, enjoy searching for solutions to problems, and are detail-oriented, persistent, and flexible.

 Those who are best suited to fill BI analyst shoes like working with ideas.
 They like searching for facts and figuring out problems mentally.
 They can synthesize a variety of needs and questions and make recommendations for action.
 They are comfortable starting up and carrying out projects.
 They like leading people and don’t shy away from making many decisions.

 How to get started

 Now is a great time to take advantage of a career opportunity that seems to have a bright and rewarding future.
 Here are some suggestions to get started in the field if you haven’t already:

 - Invest in certifications.
 Certifications will give you a deeper understanding of the topic as well as open more doors for you.
 A good place to start is with the Certified Business Intelligence Professional (CBIP), proposed by The Data Warehousing Institute (TDWI), and the ICCP.
-There are other common certifications that are available to you as well, including Microsoft’s Certified Solutions Expert in business intelligence.
+Other common certifications are available to you as well, including Microsoft’s Certified Solutions Expert in business intelligence.